yksnilowyrahcaz/Disaster_Response_Flask_App/README.md

 8. [Licensing, Authors, and Acknowledgements](#licensing)

 ## How To Use This Repository <a name="howto"></a>
-The flask app provided in this repository is seperately deployed using [Heroku](https://www.heroku.com/home) and can be found [here](https://disaster-response-flask-webapp.herokuapp.com/).
+The flask app provided in this repository is separately deployed using [Heroku](https://www.heroku.com/home) and can be found [here](https://disaster-response-flask-webapp.herokuapp.com/).
 This can be recreated and run on your local machine by completing the following steps:

-1. Download and unzip this reqpository to your local machine.
+1. Download and unzip this repository to your local machine.
 2. Navigate to this directory and open the command line.
 For the purposes of running the scripts, this will be the root directory.
 3. Create a virtual environment to store the supporting packages